 If you share your message at the wrong time, it will be wasted and your ROI skewed downward.
 To avoid that, study social media timing carefully.
 It’s critical to your success.

 An in-depth research study found that if you’re a B2B marketer, tweeting on weekdays provides 14% more engagement than weekends.
-But if you’re a B2C marketer, being active on weekends and Wednesdays will provide the best engagement for you.
+But, if you’re a B2C marketer, being active on weekends and Wednesdays will provide the best engagement for you.

 Social Caffeine provides a guide on the best and worst days to share on Twitter and Facebook:

-Eventually, your site will grow to become a lead magnet, both from social media and direct searchers.
+Eventually, your site will grow to become a lead magnet, both from social media and from direct searchers.

 If you work a day job that you’re passionate about, don’t quit yet.
-Enjoy working in an environment the promotes learning, because you’ll need this to scale as the business grows, and to clear the hurdles that you’ll encounter in your online business.
+Enjoy working in an environment the promotes learning, because you’ll need this to scale as the business grows and to clear the hurdles that you’ll encounter in your online business.

 However, if your 9-to-5 job makes you miserable and sick, by all means consider quitting in favor of giving your online business your full attention.
-You’ll definitely win if you follow this twelve-step plan and don’t give up.
+You’ll definitely win, if you follow this twelve-step plan and don’t give up.